Uganda Coffee Agronomy Training

 Randomized Controlled Trial

-We use a randomized controlled trial (RCT) to assess the impact of our training on smallholders' coffee yield
+A randomized controlled trial (RCT) rigorously measures the impact of the training on smallholders' coffee yield

 If you want to learn more about the Uganda Coffee Agronomy Training, contact us!